ag999git/Python-Programming-book-2026/Regular-Expressions/Regular-Expressions.md

    - `def match_a_star_b(text):`
    This function checks whether the input string text fully matches the regex pattern: `a*b`
    - That means:
-   -  Any number of 'a' characters (including zero)
+   -  Any number of `'a'` characters (including zero)
-   -  Followed by exactly one 'b'
+   -  Followed by exactly one `'b'`
    -  Nothing else before or after
 2. Initial Setup
    `index = 0`
    `length = len(text)`

-4. aa
+-  Think like a regex engine:
+-  `index` → where we are currently reading in the string.
+-  `length` → total number of characters.
+-  Regex engines scan from left to right, one character at a time — this index simulates that behavior.
+4. Step 1: Matching `a*`
+   `while index < length and text[index] == 'a':
+        index += 1`
+- This is the heart of a*.
+  -  What does a* mean?
+  -  Match 'a'
+  -  Or match another 'a'
+  -  Or match zero 'a'
+- What this loop does:
+  -   Keeps moving forward as long as the current character is 'a'
+  -   Stops when:
+     - A non-'a' character is found, OR
+     - The string ends

+Examples:

+"aaaaab" → index stops at 'b'

+"b" → loop never runs (zero 'a')

+"aaa" → consumes all characters

+This is exactly how a regex engine handles *.

 5.

 </details>

 ### Extension Assignment: Tracing Character Consumption in a Manual Regex Engine